The Resemblage Project: May 2019 – present

 What is the potential of digital storytelling in age or aging studies?
 What can interdisciplinary work do?
 What is the story behind your story?

-This document captures the spirit of our group conversations, and provokes critical challenges to age studies and digital storytelling: from issues of race and representation (the “Unicef-esque”), the potentials of interdisciplinarity (“interdisciplinariness” and the sublime), to creative practice (“forced creativity”, tips on storyboarding, the generativity of the unresolved)—and readiness, or lack thereof, to decolonize these fields.
+These documents capture the spirit of our group conversations, collaborative processes, and critical provocations to age studies and digital storytelling: from issues of race and representation (the “Unicef-esque”), the potentials of interdisciplinarity (“interdisciplinariness” and the sublime), to creative practice (“forced creativity”, tips on storyboarding, the generativity of the unresolved)—and readiness, or lack thereof, to decolonize these fields.
 It can be, we hope, a catalyst for further exploration.
 It certainly was and remains for us.

 Banner image created by April Brust in collaboration with Andrea Charise.

 The The Resemblage Project logo and colour palette were designed by Iqra Mahmood in a deliberate visual conversation with the The Resemblage Project banner image created by April Brust.
 The simplicity of the logo—its straight lines and clean circles—contrasts with the busyness of the banner image, perhaps to recall the possibility of serenity within the chaos of memory’s accumulation.
 The dominant colour is a warm maroon.
 Two maroon circles, one solid and one a track-like outline, together illustrate the holistic approach of age studies to individual and collective experiences of aging.
 Against this backdrop, the Toronto Subway Font emphasizes this project’s focus on Toronto and more specifically, Scarborough-based perspectives on aging.
 The final three letters, ‘AGE’, are situated on the threshold of the logo’s inner and outer boundaries.
 While age/ing is similarly left on the fringes of society, The Resemblage Project aims to bring it back into the common fold of thought.